 by Patrice Priya Wagner

-Patrice Priya Wagner, RYT 500, C-IAYT, teaches yoga to people with disabilities and offers meditation workshops in Oakland, California, and has been published in New Mobility Magazine, Works and Conversations, Artweek, and Kitchen Sink.
+Patrice Priya Wagner, RYT 500, C-IAYT, teaches yoga to people with disabilities in Oakland, California, and has been published in New Mobility Magazine, Works and Conversations, Artweek, and Kitchen Sink.
 She is Managing Editor of the Accessible Yoga Blog and a founding member of the Accessible Yoga Board of Directors.

-This post was edited by Nina Zolotow, Editor in Chief of the Accessible Yoga blog and co-author of Yoga for Healthy Aging: A Guide to Lifelong Well-Being.
+This post was edited by Nina Zolotow, Editor in Chief of the Accessible Yoga blog.

 ° REGISTER here for our next conference.